Marinecz/academic-kickstart/content/poster/1_montpellier_committee.md

 ---
-title: "Polyelectrolyte multilayer coatings for the separation of proteins and monoclonal antibodies by capillary electrophoresis"
+title: "P1 - Polyelectrolyte multilayer coatings for the separation of proteins and monoclonal antibodies by capillary electrophoresis"
 authors:
 - Samya Bekri
 - Marine Morvan